d3sd1/hlfly/README.md

 - Used constants to manage api stuff (like max person id)
 - Validating ids on endpoints are always a number
 - Validating wookie input as lowercase, just in case we have a cani checking our values
+- Using getter wrapping to make sure the data is properly set
+-